Dragoat/Tetris-with-Swing/README.md

 # Tetris-with-Swing

+This project is a Tetris recreation using Java Swing and JFrame.
+The recreation should have a start-up menu, have four separate block types, different levels, allow you to record your score, and allow you to quit the game from the menu.

 ### The goals of this project:

 1. Gain a better knowledge of GUI and how it is applied in Java